 Once you have mastered the many great stock plugins in Ableton, the next step is to start using some third-party plugins.
 There are a lot of plugins to choose from like TAL-Noisemaker, iZotope Vinyl, Camel Crusher, and many more.

-Today’s evolved world of music has given musicians & producers freedom to mix, master and manipulate tracks with just a few instruments, a good digital audio workstation (DAW) and the right use of VST (virtual studio technology) plugins.
+Today’s evolved world of music has given musicians & producers the freedom to mix, master, and manipulate tracks with just a few instruments, a good digital audio workstation (DAW), and the right use of VST (virtual studio technology) plugins.

 How to Install VST Plugins in Ableton

 Ableton packs a serious punch when it comes to music production.
 This DAW is compatible with both MAC and Windows OS.
 It has a great user interface (with both a session view and live view) and many great music production features, making it one of the most talked-about DAWs around.

 So, if you want to add your desired VSTs to Ableton then simply follow the steps below.

 Start off by downloading the plugin from the third-party website on your laptop or computer (we have some free great suggestions further down in this article).

 Either start the installation or copy the file to the specified folder in your DAW.